RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 For information on environments, visit [Environments](https://aka.ms/teamsfx-v5.0-guide#environments).

 # aadApp/create
-This action will create a new Azure Active Directory (AAD) app to authenticate users if the environment variable that stores clientId is empty.
+This action will create a new Microsoft Entra app to authenticate users if the environment variable that stores clientId is empty.

 ## Syntax:
 ```
   - uses: aadApp/create
     with:
-      name: <your-application-name> # Required. when you run aadApp/update, the AAD app name will be updated based on the definition in manifest.
-If you don't want to change the name, make sure the name in AAD manifest is the same with the name defined here.
+      name: <your-application-name> # Required. when you run aadApp/update, the Microsoft Entra app name will be updated based on the definition in manifest.
+If you don't want to change the name, make sure the name in Microsoft Entra manifest is the same with the name defined here.
       generateClientSecret: true # Required.
 If the value is false, the action will not generate client secret for you
       signInAudience: "AzureADMyOrg" # Required.
 Specifies what Microsoft accounts are supported for the current application.
 Supported values are: `AzureADMyOrg`, `AzureADMultipleOrgs`, `AzureADandPersonalMicrosoftAccount`, `PersonalMicrosoftAccount`.
     writeToEnvironmentFile: # Write the information of created resources into environment file for the specified environment variable(s).
       clientId: <your-preferred-env-var-name> # Required.
-The client (application) ID of AAD application.
-The action will refer the environment variable defined here to determine whether to create a new AAD app.
+The client (application) ID of Microsoft Entra application.
+The action will refer the environment variable defined here to determine whether to create a new Microsoft Entra app.
       clientSecret: <your-preferred-env-var-name> # Required when `generateClientSecret` is `true`.
 The action will refer the environment variable defined here to determine whether to create a new client secret.
 It's recommended to add `SECRET_` prefix to the environment variable name so it will be stored to the .env.{envName}.user environment file.
       objectId: <your-preferred-env-var-name> # Required.
-The object ID of AAD application
+The object ID of Microsoft Entra application
       tenantId: <your-preferred-env-var-name> # Optional.
-The tenant ID of AAD tenant
+The tenant ID of Microsoft Entra tenant
       authority: <your-preferred-env-var-name> # Optional.
-The AAD authority
+The Microsoft Entra authority
       authorityHost: <your-preferred-env-var-name> # Optional.
-The host name of AAD authority
+The host name of Microsoft Entra authority
 ```

 # aadApp/update
-This action will update your AAD app based on give AAD app manifest.
-It will refer the `id` property in AAD app manifest to determine which AAD app to update.
+This action will update your Microsoft Entra app based on give Microsoft Entra app manifest.
+It will refer the `id` property in Microsoft Entra app manifest to determine which Microsoft Entra app to update.

 ## Syntax:
 ```
   - uses: aadApp/update
     with:
       manifestPath: ./aad.manifest.json # Required.
 Relative path to this file.
-Environment variables in manifest will be replaced before apply to AAD app.
+Environment variables in manifest will be replaced before apply to Microsoft Entra app.
       outputFilePath : ./build/aad.manifest.${{TEAMSFX_ENV}}.json # Required.
 Relative path to teamsfx folder.
-This action will output the final AAD manifest used to update AAD app to this path.
+This action will output the final Microsoft Entra manifest used to update Microsoft Entra app to this path.
 ```

 ## Output: